yamat47/blog-engine/bin/init/template/root/posts/thumbnail-system.md

 then `/images/thumbnails/thumbnail-system.jpg` is set as this post's thumbnail image.

 Otherwise, if `thumbnail` is not specified at post's metadata section `/images/thumbnails/thumbnail.png` is used for thumbnail.
-You can edit default thumbnail image file name on `config.ts`.
+You can edit default thumbnail image file name on `config.yml`.

 ## Where is the thumbnail image used ?
 Thumbnail is used at three places.